oallam3/Molecular_Analysis_Toolkit/README.md

 # **Molecular Analysis Toolkit**

 The **Molecular Analysis Toolkit** is a collection of Python scripts designed to facilitate the study of diffusion behavior of specific atomic species in complex systems, allowing researchers to unravel intra and interchain diffusion mechanisms.
+Currently, the toolkit is designed to be used for LAMMPS trajectory files.

 The toolkit is tailored for researchers seeking to understand the diffusion behavior of specific atomic species or groups of atoms within complex systems.
 By focusing on the analysis of diffusion mechanisms, this toolkit provides valuable insights into intra and interchain diffusion processes, enabling researchers to identify the governing factors behind the movement of atoms of interest.